Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

           "col": 0,
           "row": 0,
           "title": "Test PieChart",
-          "is_time": true,            -- select the time formatter "values": { "Takeoffs": 2, "Landings": 1, "Crashes": 1 }
+          "is_time": true,             -- select the time formatter "show_no_data": false,       -- if no data is available, don't display "No data available." but nothing "values": { "Takeoffs": 2, "Landings": 1, "Crashes": 1 }
         }
       }